 Provisioning From Slack

 Though the aforementioned company uses email as the basis for this workflow, you can easily create a variation using Slack instead.
 In fact, one of the largest public financial apps created a similar workflow.
-Because the company has almost 8,000 employees, they hire they need to have an easy way to request the items new employees need—especially when they hire new staff.
+The company has almost 8,000 employees, and they often hire temporary workers during busy times like tax season.
+Because of this constant coming and going of new employees, they needed to have an easy way to request the items new employees need.
 Between new hires and current employee requests, the company generates 60,000 request tickets every year.
 And all of those tickets were handled manually, which was a huge drain on their resources; every ticket took about 30 minutes to resolve.

 The company had a great idea: why not let people order things right from Slack?
 Now, employees can ask Workbot—a chatbot that Workato created to help you get work done in other cloud apps directly from Slack—to order the items they need.
 They simply enter the request right in Slack using drop-down menus, buttons, or typing commands.
 Then Workbot automatically creates the request in ServiceNow.
 More on how to create Service Request Approvals in Slack >